esphome/esphome-docs/components/sensor/xiaomi_mijia.rst

 =======================

 .. seo::
-    :description: Instructions for setting up Xiaomi Mi Jia bluetooth-based temperature and humidity sensors in esphomelib.
+    :description: Instructions for setting up Xiaomi Mi Jia bluetooth-based temperature and humidity sensors in ESPHome.
     :image: xiaomi_miflora.jpg
     :keywords: Xiaomi, Mi Jia, BLE, Bluetooth

 The ``xiaomi_mijia`` sensor platform lets you track the output of Xiaomi MiJia Bluetooth Low Energy devices using the :doc:`/components/esp32_ble_tracker`.
 This component will track the temperature, humidity and optionally the battery level of the MiJia device every time the sensor sends out a BLE broadcast.
-Note that contrary to other implementations, esphomelib can track as many MiJia devices at once as you want.
+Note that contrary to other implementations, ESPHome can track as many MiJia devices at once as you want.

 .. figure:: images/xiaomi_mijia-full.jpg